Debussy, Claude – Clair de Lune

 Unfortunately, Debussy was not fond of Rome and was often depressed.
 Italian culture and music did not inspire him.
 He found comfort in the music of Renaissance composers.
 Orlande Lassus and Giovanni Palestrina were notable favorites.
 Debussy did find his inspiration once again after seeing pianist Franz Liszt perform.
 And he returned to Paris soon after in 1887.

 In 1890 Debussy began to work on the Suite Bergamasque.
 Clair de Lune is the 3rd movement of this suite.
 The title was inspired by a poem with the same name, written by French poet Paul Verlaine.
 The title is French for “moonlight”.
-Though the suite is from the early days of Debussy's career, we can still hear his creative genius.
+Though the suite is from the early days of Debussy's career, we can still hear the creative genius of this French composer.

-Claude Debussy composed many influential works throughout his life.
+Claude Debussy composed many influential works throughout his life outside of Clair de Lune.
 La Mer, two books of preludes, and his famous String Quartet in G minor are a few examples.
 His style resonated with contemporaries such as Maurice Ravel, Erik Satie, and Igor Stravinsky.

 His music is popular with listeners around the world today.
 His music is often performed in concerts.
 And through film, television, and radio, people worldwide recognize Clair de Lune.